-A homepage is the first touchpoint between you and a potential customer, you can think of it as a digital storefront for your online business.
-With roughly 3 seconds to make a good impression, you need to be strategic with your design choices on your homepage.
+A homepage is the first touchpoint between you and a potential customer — you can think of it as a digital storefront for your online business.
+With roughly three seconds to make a good impression, you need to be strategic with your design choices on your homepage.

 The structure above is not cut and dry, though.
 The look of your homepage will be determined by two factors — your industry and your customers’ preferences.

 Category pages help organize all your products and facilitate discovery.
-Digitally distracted customers want instant information, especially when they are on mobile devices.
+Digitally distracted customers want instant information, especially on mobile devices.
 So you need to serve them with quick access to the products they crave.

-Apart from being crucial for user experience, category pages also need to be optimized for SEO (search engine optimization).
-Incorrect parent-child relationships, can result in duplicate content and undercut your rankings in search results.
+Apart from being crucial for user experience, category pages also need to be optimized for search engine optimization (SEO).
+Incorrect parent-child relationships can result in duplicated content and undercut your rankings in search results.
 Thus ensure that each category page:

 Natori follows all of these principles to create a delightful browsing experience for buyers:

-Product page design is exceptionally important for ecommerce.
-Whether you sell t-shirts or tires, if your listings look meh, your traffic and conversion numbers will never go up.
+Product page design is crucial for ecommerce.
+Whether you sell t-shirts or tires, if your listings look unappealing, your traffic and conversion numbers will never go up.
 At the very least, your product page has to feature:

-Many factors can prompt the customer to abandon their shopping cart, according to Baymard Institute:
+According to Baymard Institute, many factors can prompt a customer to abandon their shopping cart:

 There are many ways to craft an attractive "About Us" page for an ecommerce company:

-Design-wise, keep the texts short and point.
-Avoid sales pitches and CTAs, but do use good team and product visuals to back up your story.
+Design-wise, keep the text short and to the point.
+Avoid sales pitches and CTAs, but use good team and product visuals to back up your story.